THE ASSEMBLE CIRCULAR BUSINESS MODEL

 Kalopsia strives to minimise the environmental impact of business and manufacturing operations and are very aware of the social and aesthetic impacts of design and production.
 Kalopsia carefully consider everything and everyone who is affected by their manufacturing.

 Working with Zero Waste Scotland we have been developing resource efficient manufacturing techniques that are less wasteful.
 To reduce waste, we work closely with designers to make products as environmentally conscious as possible.
 Kalopsia also recycle all possible fabric cuttings and encourage closed-loop production systems.

 We can turn your surplus, end of roll or samples into products.

-When textiles are wasted so are the resources, both natural and labour, which were invested and imbedded into the fabric.
+When textiles are wasted so are the resources, both natural and labour, which were invested and embedded into the fabric.
 By utilising textile surplus, you can prolong the textile’s lifecycle, slow down unnecessary textile production and reduce the reliance on natural resources.
 Re-purpose your fabric surplus from as little as 18 cm squares.
 In addition, by up-cycling unused and redundant textile surplus materials, you can give these materials additional value as products of higher quality.
 This prevents them from being down-cycled or discarded.

 We believe in linen